Algarve Autodrome not owned by the taxpayer at all

 The question remains as to how the new Parkalgar Services will turn a €4.3 million operating loss into a €3.8 million profit in 12 months, as has been suggested by Parkalgar to the press.

-under the terms of the existing PER agreement, from the sale of the apartments and the hotel, although Parkalgar may struggle to complete these buildings and service the debt as its primary income now is from a lease agreement for the autodrome.
+The 288 creditors are still to be paid, under the terms of the existing PER agreement, from the sale of the apartments and the hotel, although Parkalgar may struggle to complete these buildings and service the debt as its primary income now is from a lease agreement for the autodrome.

 Parkalgar still has underlying assets.
 Parkalgar Services has no known assets and the liability of a lease of unknown length and cost.